balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 <img src="/assets/2017-03-17/joker-why-so-symmetric.jpg">

 There are some obvious survival benefits from left-right symmetry.<br>
 With muscles and limbs on both sides of their bodies, animals could move forward quickly and efficiently on either side.
-This is spatial advantage, do you see?
+This is spatial advantage, do you see?<br>
 But, [WTF](/blog/2017/02/13/welcome-aboard/) in this advantage?
 Either to hunt a prey or escape from a predator.<br>
 Once established, symmetry had a powerful effect on how new organs evolved.<br>
 Eyes and antennae tended to develop in left-right pairs, for example.
 When early fish began to evolve complex brains, those too developed according to left-right rules.
-This gave a species a holistic picture of the surroundings that helped it make some critical decisions.<br>
+This gave a species, a holistic picture of the surroundings, that helped it make some critical decisions.<br>

-In short evolution is survival... and with the symmetry<br>
+In short, evolution is survival... and with the symmetry,<br>
-_**Survival was facilitated by this [peer-to-peer architecture](https://en.wikipedia.org/wiki/Peer-to-peer)<br>
+_**Survival was facilitated by this [peer-to-peer architecture](https://en.wikipedia.org/wiki/Peer-to-peer)**, where each side was as powerful as the other.<br>
-In fact, the symmetry also doubles up for [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)) as seen [below](#slicing-the-brain)**_.<br>
+**In fact, the symmetry also doubles up for [redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)) as seen [below](#slicing-the-brain)**, as each side can swap for one another in case of emergency_.<br>

 [Peer-to-Peer architecture](https://en.wikipedia.org/wiki/Peer-to-peer) and [Redundancy](https://en.wikipedia.org/wiki/Redundancy_(engineering)) are not just software strategies, as you can see.

 In fact the more you look at the brain, the more it seems like a super computer,<br>
-A computer, employing algorithms much complex than our own computers.<br>
+A computer, employing algorithms, much complex than our own.<br>

 If you look at the brain as a giant [T-Nut](/blog/2017/02/21/technical-nuts/), then as per our [strategy](/blog/2017/03/08/cracking-a-tnut/#step-2---take-the-first-bite) of [cracking the T-Nut](/blog/2017/03/08/cracking-a-tnut/), looking at it on the lines of something we already understand, i.e a computer, makes more sense.

 All right, we understand the redundancy model, but what makes us think that the two hemispheres of the brain have different character traits?<br>
 Does one side of the brain control specific functions?
 Are people either left-brained or right-brained?<br>
-Shouldn't two similar hemispheres be exactly alike in a peer to peer architecture redundancy model?<br>
+Shouldn't two similar hemispheres be exactly alike, in a peer to peer architecture redundancy model?<br>

 ### <u>Slicing the Brain</u><br>

 The right brain-left brain theory originated in the work of [Roger Wolcott Sperry](https://en.wikipedia.org/wiki/Roger_Wolcott_Sperry), who was awarded the Nobel Prize for the same.
 While studying the effects of epilepsy, Sperry discovered that cutting the corpus callosum could reduce or eliminate seizures.<br>
 In fact even today, surgeons make the extreme kind of slice in the brain of a patient.
-A child may suffer from epilepsy so severe that the only relief doctors can offer is to open up the skull and cut out the entire hemisphere in which the seizures start.<br>
+A child may suffer from epilepsy so severe, that the only relief doctors can offer, is to open up the skull and cut out the entire hemisphere in which the seizures start.<br>
-It may take a child a year of physical therapy to recover from losing a hemisphere—but the fact that patients recover at all is stunning when you consider that they have only half a brain.<br>
+It may take a child, a year of physical therapy, to recover from losing a hemisphere—but the fact that patients recover at all, is stunning, when you consider that they have only half a brain.<br>
 **Redundancy my friend!
 [High Availability](https://en.wikipedia.org/wiki/High_availability) through redundancy.**

-However, these patients also experienced other symptoms after the communication pathway between the two sides or when a hemisphere itself was cut.<br>
+However, these patients also experienced other symptoms after the communication pathway between the two sides or when a hemisphere itself was cut off.<br>
 For example, many split-brain patients found themselves unable to name objects that were processed by the right side of the brain but were able to name objects that were processed by the left-side of the brain.<br>
 Based on this information, Sperry suggested that language was controlled by the left-side of the brain.<br>
-It was discovered that the left side of the brain tends to control many aspects of language and logic, while the right side tends to handle spatial information and visual comprehension.
+Later, it was discovered that the left side of the brain tends to control many aspects of language and logic, while the right side tends to handle spatial information and visual comprehension.

 ## The left-right traits
 <hr>

 ### <u>The Right Brain</u><br>
-Thus, as per the theory, the right brain controls expressiveness & creativity.
+Thus, as per the theory, apart from controlling the organs on the left side, the right brain controls expressiveness & creativity.
 Some of the abilities associated with the right side of the brain include:
 * Recognizing patterns
 * Expressing emotions
 * Art - Music, Painting, etc